What Is A Postural Assessment?

 Who will benefit from a postural assessment?

-Anyone can benefit from a postural assessment by learning how your body has adapted to life.
+Anyone can benefit from a postural assessment by learning how their body has adapted to life.
 We all build bad habits over time - even if we try not to.
 For example, through sitting at a desk all day, holding babies on your hip or not stretching before and after exercise, we all build weakness and alternations in our movements.
 An assessment will show these and give you an awareness of how to change them.

-Those who have recurring pain or are under-performing will particularly benefit from having a postural assessment.
+Those who have recurring pain or are underperforming will particularly benefit from having a postural assessment.
 Awareness is the first step to understanding and correcting any underlying issues.

 Share this post: